Courage Kenny Rehabilitation Institute: Sister Kenny Institute

 Sister Kenny approved of the Chicago Avenue location for her primary teaching and treatment location in the U.S. originally because of its proximity to the staff of the Minneapolis General Hospital and to the research laboratories of the University Hospital.
 Her clinic brought people from around the world who sought her expertise in curing the paralysis caused by polio prior to the existence of the vaccine.
 Her method, opposite of standard practice of splints to immobilize the limbs, was to apply heat to soothe the muscles and then encourage movement through an early form of physical therapy.
 That 'get up and go' approach has since become common response to many crippling illnesses and injuries.

 Fundraising for the Sister Kenny Institute was varied.
 The Sister Kenny Foundation was established in 1943 to support Kenny and clinics throughout the United States.
 In addition to established sources such as March of Dimes and United Way, the institute received funds from private groups such as Crippled Child Relief, Inc., a Minnesota nonprofit which sprang from a single short advertisement in the newspaper.
 In 1945 a $5 million national drive was launched, chaired by Bing Crosby, to open additional locations and provide training for nurses in these treatment methods.

+The Institute faced a fund-raising scandal in the early 1960s.
+In March 1960, the state of Minnesota began an investigation on the charity.
+The state found that between 1952 and 1959 the mail-based fundraising campaign had brought in $20 million, of which the fundraising company kept $11 million in "fees", which included both legitimate expenses and such things as kickbacks to the Institute's executive director.
+That director, former Minneapolis mayor Marvin L. Kline, and others involved in the scheme were convicted on fraud charges.
+Kline had been separately convicted of grand larceny in 1961 for illegally boosting his salary as director by creating false documentation upping his salary from $25,000 per year to $48,000.

-After widespread adoption of the Polio vaccine in the mid-1950's reduced the number of cases nationwide, the clinic switched its focus to rehabilitation medicine more broadly defined.
+After widespread adoption of the Polio vaccine in the mid-1950s reduced the number of cases nationwide, the clinic switched its focus to rehabilitation medicine more broadly defined.
 Cerebral Palsy and other birth defects as well as conditions caused by accidents all became included in the work of the Kenny Institute.
 In 1975 the Sister Kenny Institute merged with Abbott-Northwestern.